Inflation, a brief overview and what was done.

 3. An import surcharge of 10 percent was set to ensure that American products would not be at a disadvantage because of the expected fluctuation in exchange rates

-As for the Gold standard and Brettin woods system, I will address much deeper at a later date.
-Right now, I just want to explain inflation
+As for the Gold standard and Bretton Woods system, I will address this in much greater detail at a later date.
+Currently, I would like to explain inflation.

 Below is Nixon’s speech on the items above in his address to the nation in 1971

-Sadly however, it would be short lived as inflation would continue to jump and by 1973 it was 6.22%, and would skyrocket to 11.4%.
-It would also create a period that is known as “Stagflation”.
-Meaning, low economic growth, and high unemployment.
-Other factors would hamper Nixon, budget tightening, the energy crisis, and of course Watergate which would sink his Presidency.
+However, it would be short-lived, as inflation would continue to rise, and by 1973, it had reached 6.22% and would skyrocket to 11.4% by 1974%.
+It would also create a period known as “Stagflation.”.
+Meaning low economic growth, and high unemployment.
+Other factors would hamper Nixon: budget tightening, the energy crisis, and, of course, Watergate, which would sink his Presidency.

-Skipping Ford’s administration since his only attack was a pin that said WHIP (Whip Inflation Now), it would be inherited by Jimmy Carter.
+Skipping Ford’s administration, since his only notable action was a pin that said “WHIP” (Whip Inflation Now), it would be inherited by Jimmy Carter.

-Carter would not be able to do much either as he and his administration realized that it would only be fixed at the Fed Chair.
-To do that Carter would need to find a person to be able to address it.
-Arthur Burns who was Nixon’s pick would retire in shame.
-Burns showed a mass of incompetence and unprepared for this situation.
+Carter would not be able to do much either as he or his administration realized that it would only be fixed at the Fed Chair.
+To do that, Carter would need to find a person to be able to address it.
+Arthur Burns, who was Nixon’s pick, would retire in shame.
+Burns showed a mass of incompetence and unpreparedness for this situation.
 His successor fared no better.
 Carter would pick Paul Volker.
-Volker had been in Washington for several years and had worked with the Nixon Administration during what was called later the “Nixon Shock”.
+Volker had been in Washington for several years and had worked with the Nixon Administration during what was later called the “Nixon Shock”.
 I forgot to mention that earlier.
 My apologies.

-Volker was approved by congress and would assume the head chairman position.
-He would realize that the best way to address this high inflation would be to raise the interest rates.
+Volker was approved by Congress and would assume the head chairman position.
+He realized that the best way to address this high inflation would be to raise the interest rates.
 Rates had been raised before, but not even high enough to address the inflation that it would reach.
 By 1980 it would reach 13.5%.

-Which brings us too today.
+This brings us to today.
 While the country and the world are suffering a somewhat supply chain issue.
-We are also suffering from the need to continue printing money which can help contribute to inflation.
+We are also suffering from the need to continue printing money, which can contribute to inflation.
 Our massive government spending and ending of the stimuluses are also main contributing factors to our dilemma.

 Sources